|

-This scenario plays out thousands of times annually across American businesses of all sizes.
-In 2024, 43% of cyber attacks targeted small and medium businesses, with the average data breach costing companies $4.88 million according to IBM Security’s annual report.
+This isn’t a rare edge case.
+In 2024, 43% of cyber attacks targeted small and medium businesses, with the average data breach costing $4.88 million according to IBM Security’s annual report.
 The financial exposure extends beyond immediate recovery costs to include regulatory fines, legal fees, and long-term reputational damage.

 Key Takeaways